wrightmat/wrightmat.github.io/obsidian/dnd/characters/Zaerith.md

 #npc

-Gender: Male
+Gender:: Male
-Occupation: Great Githzerai
+Occupation:: Great Githzerai
-Race: Gith (Githzerai)
+Race:: Gith (Githzerai)

 The leader of the githzerai monastery is known as The Great Githzerai and the post is currently held by a man named Zaerith.